Mini Grey

 Mini Grey is a British illustrator and writer of children's books, especially picture books for young children.
 She won the annual Kate Greenaway Medal from the professional librarians, recognising the year's best-illustrated children's book published in the UK, for The Adventures of the Dish and the Spoon, published by Jonathan Cape in 2006.

 WorldCat reports from participating libraries that her most widely held work is Traction Man is Here, about the household adventures of a boy's action figure; published in 2005 by Cape and in the US by Random House (Alfred A. Knopf).

 Life

 Mini Grey was born in a Mini car in Newport, a city in southern Wales.
 She uses only her nickname, after the automobile model.
 She was raised in Taplow, Buckinghamshire, England.
+After working in theatre, Grey pursued a Master of Arts (MA) in Sequential Design and Illustration at the University of Brighton.

-As of 2007 she lives in Oxford with her partner Tony and a baby son.
+As of 2025 she lives in Oxford with her partner Tony and her adult son.

 Career

 As a professional school project, Grey created a pop-up version of Gulliver's Travels.